emagrina/OfficeManager/README.md

 # Overview

-The application allows us to manage the seats in the office, thanks to this we will know the people who open that day in the office and where they will be located lest we find that there are no seats available.
+The application allows us to manage the office seats, thanks to this we will know the people there that day and where are they seated so we don't end up with no seats available.

-After registering with your credentials, a very intuitive screen will appear where we can choose seat and day of reservation, we can also book meeting rooms and mini private rooms to concentrate to the fullest.
+After loging in with your credentials, a very intuitive screen will appear where you can choose your seat and day of reservation, you can also book meeting rooms and mini private rooms to concentrate in your own.

 # Installation